JannatulHamim/JannatulHamim.github.io/_posts/2014-3-3-Hello-World.md

 The mass production of animal commodities places a heavy load on the already devastated environment.
 Woefully, the staggering quantity of grain feed needed to meet meat production is a major contributor to deforestation, habitat destruction, oceanic dead zones, species extinction and accounts for greenhouse gas emission which equates to the entire transportation system combined.
 The good news is a plant-based diet requires only one-third of the land needed to support a meat and dairy diet.
 According to prominent researchers at Oxford University, if everyone stopped animal-based diet, the global farmland use could be reduced by 75 per cent, an area equivalent to the size of the USA, China, Australia and the EU combined.Thus, a vegan diet could be the most effective way to reduce our environmental impact on Earth.

 The unimaginable hardships farm animals go through are horrifying.
 We cannot base our morality on the actions of primitive ancestors - who used to be obligate carnivores - where the modern day notion of right and wrong didn't exist.
 So, everytime you make a purchase in a supermarket - no matter how trivial the item may be - ponder whether the item has a negative effect on other sentient beings.

+## A GLANCE AT THE FUTURE